The Birkenhead Drill

 “Almost everyone kept silent, indeed nothing was heard, but the kicking of the horses and the orders of Salmond, all given in a clear firm voice.”

-As Seton ordered the frantic horses be driven from the ship Captain Salmond made a fateful decision.
-In an attempt to dislodge the ship from the rocks deadly embrace he ordered its engines put into reverse.
+As Seton ordered the frantic horses be driven from the ship Captain Salmond made a fateful decision when to dislodge the ship from the rocks deadly embrace, he ordered its engines put into reverse.
 Perhaps aware the ship was already doomed it was a last desperate attempt to make a dash for shallower water and possibly beach her but instead it destroyed what remained of the hull.

 A little earlier Colonel Seton had informed his troops still lined up on the deck that they were to adopt the Funeral Drill, that if any of them were to be saved it would be the youngest first.
 Astonishingly no one demurred, there was no panic, as Colonel Seton stood before them his sword unsheathed, his authority was absolute.
 As Captain Edward Wright of the Argyllshire Regiment recalled at the subsequent Inquiry into the disaster: